2020 Donegal county football team season: Table

-Reports
+Fixtures

 Ulster Senior Football Championship

 The draw for the 2020 Ulster SFC took place on RTÉ Radio 1 on the morning of 9 October 2019.

 Paddy McGrath sustained an injury during training ahead of the 2020 Ulster SFC semi-final, which ruled him out.

 Ciarán Thompson and Oisín Gallen sustained injuries during training ahead of the 2020 Ulster SFC final; Thompson could only make a substitute appearance in the game and Gallen could not play at all.